China still 'cautiously optimistic' on US trade talks despite new tariffs

 "Negotiations have not broken down," Liu, China's chief negotiator in the talks, said in Washington on Friday, according to state television on Saturday.
 "Quite the opposite, I think small setbacks are normal and inevitable during the negotiations of both countries.
 Looking forward, we are still cautiously optimistic," Liu said.

-But Liu's optimism was tempered by U.S. Treasury Secretary Steven Mnuchin, who told CNBC on Friday that there were no further talks with China planned "as of now."
+Liu's optimism was tempered by US Treasury Secretary Steven Mnuchin, who told CNBC on Friday that there were no further talks with China planned "as of now."

-And on Saturday, Trump tweeted, "Such an easy way to avoid Tariffs?
-Make or produce your goods and products in the good old USA.
-It's very simple!"
+Trump wrote on Twitter on Saturday that he thinks China felt they were being "beaten so badly" in the recent negotiations that they may as well wait for the 2020 presidential election "to see if they could get lucky & have a Democrat win - in which case they would continue to rip-off the USA for US$500 Billion a year."

+"The only problem is that they know I am going to win," Trump wrote on Twitter, "... and the deal will become far worse for them if it has to be negotiated in my second term.
+Would be wise for them to act now, but love collecting BIG TARIFFS!"

 The United States escalated a tariff war with China on Friday by hiking levies on US$200 billion worth of Chinese goods in the midst of last-ditch talks to rescue a trade deal.
 Trump had delayed the tariffs as negotiations between Washington and Beijing were progressing.